joheee/LogBookScrapping/readme.md

     - week 3 -> 6 days -> activity = frontend UI development
     - week 4 -> 6 days -> activity = design ERD for database
     - week 5 -> 6 days -> activity = backend development

+take example in week 2 it says 6 days, that is mean u need to create 6 new Data for week 2